Want Long-Lasting Blooms? Plant in Layers!

 Alright, now who says you can't do both methods?
 Not us!
 Plan your garden out so that you have several bulb types blooming at once throughout the growing season.
 Yes, it's a lot of bulbs, but think about it this way - when they grow and naturalize over the years, you'll have a spectacular show that will knock your socks - and the socks of anyone lucky enough to see the display - off!

 Planting Tip: Always remember to keep growing requirements of sun, soil, and water in mind.
 While most flowering bulbs enjoy similar needs like full sun and well-drained soil, others prefer slightly shadier conditions and more irrigation.

 Beautiful Bulb Buddies

-So…which bulbs bloom best together?
+So, you might be wondering which bulbs make the best bloom buddies, and we're here to spill all the tea on who gets along and who doesn't!
 While there are endless combinations, some are more logical than others.
-For example, you wouldn’t want to plant tall tulips and large alliums in the same spot if they have the same bloom time — one will overtake the other, and the impact will be lost.
-Similarly, avoid planting tall bulbs in front of shorter ones, effectively blocking the short flowers from view.
+For example, you shouldn't plant tall Tulips and giant Alliums in the same spot if they have the same bloom time, as one will overtake the other.
+Similarly, you should avoid planting tall bulbs in front of short ones, effectively blocking the short flowers from view.